 Mike has since transitioned to teaching technology full-time and created a statewide 3D printing competition called 3D Vermont.
-Mike continues to use SketchUp and 3D printing in his classes to create and fabricate prototypes, robot attachments, rockets, historical models, spinning tops, and many other designs using the engineering design process.
-When he is not creating cool things and lessons plans in SketchUp you can find him with his family on the golf course or on a mountain biking trail.
+Mike continues to use SketchUp and 3D printing in his classes to create and fabricate prototypes, robot attachments, rockets, historical models, and many other designs using the engineering design process.
+When he is not creating cool things in SketchUp you can find him with his family on the golf course or on a mountain biking trail.

 We’re only just getting started.
 As of today you’ll be able to access three SketchUp lesson plans, one each for grades K-5, 6-8, and 9-12.
 You will always find fresh content on the SketchUp for Schools curriculum page and directly within the app, so keep your eyes and ears open for exciting updates throughout the year.

 You told us how important 3D printing is in your class.
 We get it, we love printing stuff, too!
 When your model is print-ready, download the .stl file and start to bring your model from the digital to physical world.